Overview

 Monkeypox Treatment

-There isn’t any specific monkeypox cure, and many people recover on their own.
+There isn’t any specific monkeypox cure, and many people recover independently.
 People who develop severe symptoms from monkeypox can be treated with antiviral medications.
-Treatment for smallpox may be used, although limited data is available regarding its effectiveness.
+Treatment for smallpox may be used, although limited data are available regarding its effectiveness.

 The Centers for Disease Control and Prevention recommends antiviral treatment for people with severe monkeypox disease, immunocompromised patients, pregnant women, and children younger than eight following consultation.